 From the UK, an export is any product that leaves UK and crosses an international border into another country and an import is a product that crosses the UK border coming into the UK.

-The IOE&IT run training courses on Importing and Exporting - Click here to find out more .
+The Chartered Institute of Export & International Trade runs training courses on importing and exporting - Click here to learn more

 It is the capital of a business which is used in its day-to-day trading operations, calculated as the current assets less the current liabilities.
 From an international point of view it would be the capital exporters require to purchase supplies, components, to produce or resell products for sale to international markets.

-The IOE&IT run training courses on International Finance - Click here to find out more
+The Chartered Institute runs training courses on international finance - Click here to find out more

 The TARIC code (TARif Intégré Communautaire; Integrated Tariff of the European Communities) is designed to show the various rules applying to specific products when imported into the EU.